-- Pipeline stock: This is the cost of product that is sitting somewhere in the supply chain from the end of the production line through the various steps before ending up on the supermarket shelf.
+- Pipeline stock: This is the cost of a product that is sitting somewhere in the supply chain from the end of the production line through the various steps before ending up on the supermarket shelf.
 These steps are for example: finished goods inventory sitting at the factory waiting to be shipped.
-Stock sitting on trucks traveling to distribution centres.
+Stock sitting on trucks travelling to distribution centres.
 Stock sitting in distribution centres waiting for shipping.
-Stock sitting in the next truck traveling to the retail outlet.
+Stock sitting in the next truck travelling to the retail outlet.
 Let's imagine that a box of uncle Toby's Oats takes 15 days from coming off the production line before it is sitting on the supermarket shelf.
 That's 15 days worth of stock that has to be manufactured to fill the pipeline.
 That cost has to be funded.
 These costs become very significant if sea freight is involved.

 - Warehousing cost: Warehouses are large buildings full of racking to store product.
 Many have robotic systems.
 The capital cost of these facilities is significant and employees are required to manage and operate them.

-- Freight: An obvious one, in the old days manufacturers used to operate their own delivery truck fleets, mostly this is now outsourced.
-Either way there is a cost.
+- Freight: An obvious one, in the old day's manufacturers, used to operate their own delivery truck fleets, mostly this is now outsourced.
+Either way, there is a cost.

 - Merchandising: Retailers expect suppliers to regularly visit every retail outlet to assist in arranging shelf displays.
 Some retailers (like Bunnings) do not restock their own shelves.
 The cost of doing that is pushed back on to the suppliers.
-Suppliers operate to strictly monitored timetables for when merchandisers must attend each store and undertake restocking.
+Suppliers operate strictly monitored timetables for when merchandisers must attend each store and undertake to restock.
 Suppliers either employ their own merchandisers or outsource this function to specialists.

 - Account Management: Retailers employ "buyers" (sometimes called category managers or similar) to negotiate contracts with suppliers.
-The buyer/supplier relationship operates under the implicit threat that if negotiations aren't to their liking, or any other aspect of the supplier's performance is deficient, then the retail chain will no longer stock their product.
-This power is regularly leveraged by the buyer requiring suppliers to employ a specialist to "manage" the supplier relationship to maintain their products on the supermarket shelf as well as process the various requests from the buyer for advertising support and attend to problem solving (late deliveries, damaged stock, invoice queries etc.).
+The buyer/supplier relationship operates under the implicit threat that if negotiations aren't to their liking or any other aspect of the supplier's performance is deficient, then the retail chain will no longer stock their product.
+This power is regularly leveraged by the buyer requiring suppliers to employ a specialist to "manage" the supplier relationship to maintain their products on the supermarket shelf as well as process the various requests from the buyer for advertising support and attend to problem-solving (late deliveries, damaged stock, invoice queries etc.).
 Positive aspects of the relationship are the buyer and supplier's account manager will collaborate to develop sales promotion strategies aimed at shifting more stock, discuss changing consumer trends, and buyers will look to their suppliers to develop or source new products.
 Both will develop an annual joint business plan to map out the strategy, sales forecasts and price agreements.
 The buyer can be a valuable source of consumer trend information as generally they develop considerable expertise in their category.
 However, some retail chains have a policy of regularly moving their buyers to other categories to ensure strong relationships do not develop between the buyer and the supplier's account manager.
 Makes it easier to be tough on them.